-The SFSO contracts with Bayview Senior Services to provide a case manager focused on assisting persons in custody who are 55 years or older with re-entry plans.
-The SFSO Health Worker and Discharge Planning staff review criminal justice status of incarcerated older adults to ensure that sentenced, postplea, and frequently booked older adults are assigned a case manager and assist with coordinated releases so that the case manager can meet clients at release.
+SFSO contracts with Bayview Senior Services to provide a case manager focused on assisting persons in custody who are 55 years or older with re-entry plans.
+The SFSO Health Worker and Discharge Planning staff review criminal justice status of incarcerated older adults to ensure that sentenced, post-plea and frequently booked older adults are assigned to the case manager, and assist with coordinated releases so that the case manager can meet clients at release.